Thurston's fragmentation and c-principles: Thurston's fragmentation

 We in fact show in Appendix \ref{sec2} that this theorem implies the non-abelian Poincar{\' e} duality for the space of sections of $\pi: E\to M$.
-To recall its statement, let $\mathcal{U}(M)$ be the poset of the open subset of $M$ that are homeomorphic to a disjoint union of finitely many open disks.
-For an open set $U\in \mathcal{U}(M)$, let $\text{Sect}_c(U)$ denote the subspace of sections which are compactly supported and their supports are covered by $U$. \begin{cor}[Nonabelian Poincar{\' e} duality] If the fiber of the map $\pi$ is $(n-1)$-connected, the natural map
+To recall its statement, let $\text{Disj}(M)$ be the poset of the open subsets of $M$ that are homeomorphic to a disjoint union of finitely many open disks.
+For an open set $U\in \text{Disj}(M)$, let $\text{Sect}_c(U)$ denote the subspace of sections that are compactly supported and their supports are covered by $U$.
+Although the non-abelian Poincar{\' e} duality holds for topological manifolds, to use the fragmentation idea, we assume that $M$ admits a metric for which there exists $\epsilon>0$ such that all balls of radius $\epsilon$ is geodesically convex.
+For example, this holds for all compact smooth manifolds. \begin{cor}[Nonabelian Poincar{\' e} duality] If the fiber of the map $\pi$ is $(n-1)$-connected, the natural map

 is a weak homotopy equivalence. \end{cor}